Bankrobber

-"Bankrobber" is a song by the English punk rock band the Clash.
+"Bankrobber" is a song by the English rock band the Clash.
 The song was not released on any of their studio albums, instead appearing on their compilation Black Market Clash.
-Upon its 1980 release as a single (initially available in the UK on import only) it peaked at number 12 on the UK Singles Chart, and at number 14 on both the Irish Singles Chart and the New Zealand Singles Chart.
+Upon its 1980 release as a single (initially available in the UK on import only) it peaked at No. 12 on the UK singles chart, and at No. 14 on both the Irish Singles Chart and the New Zealand Singles Chart.

-Video
+Music video

 Don Letts filmed a low-budget video for the song, depicting members of the band recording the song in the studio, interspersed with Clash roadies Baker and Johnny Green wearing bandanas over their faces, performing a bank heist in Lewisham.
 During the filming, Baker and Green were stopped and questioned by the police, who thought they were genuine.
 (Note: During the filming for the "Bankrobber" video, Clash roadies Baker and Johnny Green faked a bank job in South London.
 They were stopped and questioned by the police, who thought they were the real thing.)